servezone/appjson/README.md

 ## Usage
 Use TypeScript for best in class instellisense.

+This package enables the transparent parsing of app.json data.

 For further information read the linked docs at the top of this README.

 >  licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)